atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/find-the-best-visualizations-for-your-metrics.md

 ## Most Common Visualizations

-After studying 90,000 dashboards at Chartio most data is displayed in a handful of the chart options.
+After studying 90,000 dashboards at Chartio we found most data is displayed in a handful of the chart options.

 ![Graph of  most commonly used visualization types](/assets/images/how-to-design-a-dashboard/find_the_best_chart_for_your_metrics/dashboardCreationCount.png)